How to Deodorize a Couch for Fresh Homes in the Bay Area

 "How do I get stubborn smells out of couch fabric?"

-Try an enzymatic cleaner for pet odors, or steam cleaning for a deeper reset.
+Try an enzymatic cleaner for pet odors, or professional cleaning for a deeper reset.

 "Do I need special cleaning products?"